How to Grow Weed Outdoors: Getting Started, Indoors vs. Outdoors, and Picking Your Seeds

 So, for all of these reasons, I gave it a go.

-STEP THREE: DO MORE RESEARCH
+STEP 3: DO MORE RESEARCH

-The internet was both helpful and unhelpful.
-I looked for beginner resources, and found a couple of helpful guides, like this great post from Homestead and Chill, which demystifies much.
 But when you start looking around, many of the intro growing forums read like, “Are you using FFOF?
 Nah bro, you need to go 12/12 and flush nutes first, then use loupe to check trichomes for 10-20% amber before finishing with dark cycle and doing the final chop.”

 I felt like a noob.